leoyjTu/DVANet/README.md

 ## 🛠️ Environment Setup

-We recommend using Conda to create a clean environment.
+We recommend using conda to create a clean environment.

 ```bash
 conda create -n dvanet python=3.10 -y